Software Development

 UK rates tend to be higher due to local operational costs and demand, especially in London.
 Nearshore teams offer a cost differential that is significant, yet they are in a similar time zone to British businesses.

-The cost of a project depends on how complex your product is and how many experts are required.
+The size of the investment in a project depends on how complex your product is and how many experts are required.

 Project Type